 How often do you think about your HVAC system?
-For most homeowners in Champaign, it’s only a blip on the radar until it breaks down, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the money for a pricey repair.
+For most homeowners in Champaign, it’s only a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the funds for an expensive repair.

 An HVAC system is one of the most sizeable investments you make in your home.
 While you obviously want to keep it operating as long as possible, it’s important to know when it’s time for an upgrade.

-The heating, air conditioning and plumbing professionals at Chief / Bauer Service Experts Heating & Air Conditioning are here to share some indications for when it’s time to replace your home’s HVAC system.
+The heating, air conditioning and plumbing professionals at Chief/Bauer Service Experts are here to share some indications for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.

 1. Your utility bills are increasing